 River Valley Transit offers free bus transportation to Lycoming College Students.
 Students need only to show their student ID.
 Ride guides can be obtained at Student Involvement, the switchboard in Long Hall, Residential Life Office, and the offices of the faculty secretaries.
 See: http://www.ridervt.com/routes/routes.htm.

-Community service is a vital part of the Lycoming College student experience.
+Service and Civic Engagement is a vital part of the Lycoming College student experience.
 Service provides the opportunity to learn leadership skills, test career options, address social problems, and develop civic responsibility.
-Beginning with the freshman community service experience in the "FYRST" program, students are provided with a variety of service opportunities.
-Volunteer opportunities include, but are not limited to, issues of homelessness, poverty, food insecurity, health, and education.
+Beginning with the freshman community service experience, students are provided with a variety of service opportunities.
+Service opportunities include, but are not limited to, issues of hunger & homelessness, sustainability, and health & wellness.

-The Community Service Center, located on the third floor of Wertz Hall, matches students’ interests and talents with the specific needs of individual agencies in the greater Williamsport area.
-The Center coordinates a volunteer fair for local service agencies, provides an online portal through which students can both learn about opportunities and track volunteer hours, coordinates several annual service days and projects, and presents awards at the annual Leadership and Service Awards Banquet.
+The Office of Civic Engagement, located on the third floor of Wertz Hall, helps connect students’ interests and talents with the specific needs of individual agencies in the greater Williamsport area.
+The Office of Civic Engagement coordinates a volunteer fair for local service agencies, provides an online SharePoint site through which students can both learn about opportunities and track volunteer hours, coordinates several annual service days and projects, and presents awards at the annual Leadership and Service Awards Banquet.
 The Center strives to advance the words of Dr. Martin Luther King, Jr., "Everyone can be great because everyone can serve."
-See: http://www.lycoming.edu/communityServiceCenter/
+For more informatin see: https://lycomingcollege.sharepoint.com/sites/CivicEngagementPersonalDevelopment

 - Lockers to store books and supplies are provided in the Academic Center.
 You must provide your own lock for the locker you choose.
 All lockers must be emptied by the end of the May term of each year.